Azure Power Global Limited (AZRE): Does this stock hold the most enticing factor today?

 Trends and Technical analysis: Azure Power Global Limited (AZRE)

 Now, considering the stocks previous presentation, multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -64.13%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -65.92%, alongside a downfall of -69.07% for the period of the last 12 months.
-The shares increased approximately by 20.11% in the 7-day charts and went up by -38.58% in the period of the last 30 days.
-Common stock shares were lifted by -52.93% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -68.87%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -70.70%, alongside a downfall of -73.17% for the period of the last 12 months.
+The shares increased approximately by -10.88% in the 7-day charts and went down by -3.42% in the period of the last 30 days.
+Common stock shares were lifted by -48.92% during last recorded quarter.